You have finally taken the plunge and decided that you’re getting started on your own small business!

 You worry that you’re never going to get on top of all that paperwork!

-First of all, if you have the great ideas and furthermore the dedication to see your ideas through, then perhaps you are finally ready for the startup small business.
+First of all, if you have great ideas and the dedication to see your ideas through, then perhaps you are finally ready for starting up your small business.

-There’s so much to consider when it comes to your starting your small business.
-Knowing what challenges and problems that might come your way can help you to be on the front foot as you get going.
+You have to consider many things when it comes to getting started in your business.
+Knowing what challenges and problems might come your way can help you to be on the front foot and possibly avoid common pitfalls.

 What is a business?